pingcap/docs/v3.0/reference/key-monitoring-metrics/tidb-dashboard.md

 - Query Summary
     - Duration: the execution time of a SQL statement
-    - QPS: the statistics of OKs and Errors according to the SQL execution result on each TiDB
+    - QPS: the statistics of OKs and Errors according to the SQL execution result on each TiDB instance
     - Statement OPS: the statistics of executed SQL statements (including `SELECT`, `INSERT`, `UPDATE` and so on)
     - QPS By Instance: the QPS on each TiDB instance
     - Failed Query OPM: the statistics of error types (such as syntax errors and primary key conflicts) according to the errors happening when executing SQL statements on each TiDB instance